Programs & Activities

 BRUNCH WITH THE BIRDS

 Malheur National Wildlife Refuge is a morning must-stop for every birder in the area during spring migration.
 You never know what will arrive to seek shelter among the small oasis of trees that surround the remarkable CCC-era buildings.
-Join Teresa Wicks, Portland Audubon’s Eastern Oregon Program Manager, for a walk of the grounds followed by a catered brunch hosted by the Friends of Malheur NWR at the Crane’s Nest Nature Center Pavilion along the Marshall Pond Trail.
+Join a specialist for a walk of the grounds, followed by a catered brunch hosted by the Friends of Malheur NWR at the Crane’s Nest Nature Center Pavilion along the Marshall Pond Trail.
 Participants should indicate dietary restrictions.

 Location: Malheur Refuge Headquarters Lawn, 36391 Sodhouse Ln, Princeton, OR 97721